MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 ### AppInstance class

-- **UWP**: The [AppInstance](/uwp/api/windows.applicationmodel.appinstance) class is focused purely on instance redirection scenarios.
+- **UWP**: The [Windows.ApplicationModel.AppInstance](/uwp/api/windows.applicationmodel.appinstance) class is focused purely on instance redirection scenarios.
-- **Windows App SDK**: The `AppInstance` class supports instance redirection scenarios, and contains additional functionality to support new features in later releases.
+- **Windows App SDK**: The [Microsoft.Windows.AppLifeycle.AppInstance](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance) class supports instance redirection scenarios, and contains additional functionality to support new features in later releases.

-### List of Instances
+### List of instances

 - **UWP**: [GetInstances](/uwp/api/windows.applicationmodel.appinstance.getinstances) returns only the instances that the app explicitly registered for potential redirection.
-- **Windows App SDK**: `GetInstances` returns all running instances of the app, including the current instance.
+- **Windows App SDK**: [GetInstances](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getinstances) returns all running instances of the app, including the current instance.
 Separate lists are maintained for different versions of the same app, as well as instances of apps launched by different users.

-### Registering Keys
+### Registering keys

-Each instance of a multi-instanced app can register an arbitrary key via the `FindOrRegisterForKey` API.
+Each instance of a multi-instanced app can register an arbitrary key via the `FindOrRegisterForKey` method.
 Keys have no inherent meaning; apps can use keys in whatever form or way they wish.

 An instance of an app can set its key at any time, but only one key is allowed for each instance; setting a new value overwrites the previous value.